 Many people confuse osteoporosis and some types of arthritis.
 This fact sheet discusses the similarities and differences between these conditions.

 Osteoporosis is a condition in which the bones become less dense and more likely to fracture.
-Osteoporosis is a major health threat for an estimated 44 million Americans, 68 percent of whom are women.
+In the United States, more than 40 million people either already have osteoporosis or are at high risk due to low bone mass.
 In osteoporosis, there is a loss of bone tissue that leaves bones less dense and more likely to fracture.
 It can result in a loss of height, severe back pain, and change in one’s posture.
 Osteoporosis can impair a person’s ability to walk and can cause prolonged or permanent disability.